vguddati/vguddati/README.md

 ### Hi there 👋

-This is Venu Gopal , I am a recent graduate from University of South Florida.
+This is Venu Gopal , I am a graduate from University of South Florida.

+Prior to that I have worked as Data Analyst and Software Enigneer at Infosys Ltd. During my time there, I worked for one of the world's largest clothing and accessories retailer.

 <!--
 **vguddati/vguddati** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.